Insect physiology: Muscular system

-Many insects are able to lift twenty times their own body weight like Rhinoceros beetle and may jump distances that are many times greater than their own length.
+Many insects, such as the rhinoceros beetle, are able to lift many times their own body weight and may jump distances that are many times greater than their own length.
 This is because their energy output is high in relation to their body mass.

 The muscular system of insects ranges from a few hundred muscles to a few thousand.
 Unlike vertebrates that have both smooth and striated muscles, insects have only striated muscles.
 Muscle cells are amassed into muscle fibers and then into the functional unit, the muscle.
 Muscles are attached to the body wall, with attachment fibers running through the cuticle and to the epicuticle, where they can move different parts of the body including appendages such as wings.

 The muscle fiber has many cells with a plasma membrane and outer sheath or sarcolemma.
 The sarcolemma is invaginated and can make contact with the tracheole carrying oxygen to the muscle fiber.
 Arranged in sheets or cylindrically, contractile myofibrils run the length of the muscle fiber.
 Myofibrils comprising a fine actin filament enclosed between a thick pair of myosin filaments slide past each other instigated by nerve impulses.

 Muscles can be divided into four categories: